LucaCanali/Miscellaneous/Spark_Notes/Tools_Linux_Memory_Perf_Measure.md

 # Notes and tools for measuring CPU-to-memory throughput in Linux

-Many workloads in the data management/analytics space are CPU-bound and in particular depend critically on memory access patterns, cache utilization, cache misses and throughput between CPUs and memory.
+Many workloads in the data management/analytics space are CPU-bound and in particular depend critically on memory access patterns, cache utilization, cache misses and throughput between CPU cores and memory.
-These notes are about tools for CPU, memory performance investigations and troubleshooting in Linux.
+These notes are about tools for CPU/memory performance investigations and troubleshooting in Linux.

-- Here some links about the general picture to understand CPU measurement and pitfalls on modern systems
+- **Backgroud info:** Here some links about the general picture to understand CPU measurements and pitfalls on modern systems
   - Brendan Gregg's blog post [CPU Utilization is Wrong](http://www.brendangregg.com/blog/2017-05-09/cpu-utilization-is-wrong.html)
   - The presentation: [A Crash Course in Modern Hardware](https://www.youtube.com/watch?v=OFgxAFdxYAQ) by Cliff Click
   - For related topics in the Oracle context, see Tanel Poders's blog post ["RAM is the new disk"](https://blog.tanelpoder.com/2015/11/30/ram-is-the-new-disk-and-how-to-measure-its-performance-part-3-cpu-instructions-cycles/)
-  - One of the key points is that a process on CPU can be busy executing instructions or waiting for memory  I/O.
+  - One of the key points is that it is important to measure and understand the efficiency of the CPU utilization for your workload
-  - Another key point is that modern CPUs have instrumentation in the form of hardware counters.
+  - Modern CPUs have instrumentation in the form of hardware counters.
 Use then to drill down beyond CPU utilization metrics.

-- Some info on perf
-  - Use `perf stat -a <pid>` to measure a default list of counters including **instructions** and **cycles** (and their ratio, instructions per cycle: **IPC**).
-  - perf can also be used to measure many more counters.
-See this example to add measurement on cache misses, see also [man perf-list](http://man7.org/linux/man-pages/man1/perf-list.1.html) and [man perf-stat](http://man7.org/linux/man-pages/man1/perf-stat.1.html)
-  - `perf stat -a -e task-clock,cycles,instructions,branches,branch-misses -e stalled-cycles-frontend,salled-cycles-backend -e cache-references,cache-misses -e LLC-loads,LLC-load-misses,LLC-stores,LLC-store-misses -e L1-dcache-loads,L1-dcache-lad-misses,L1-dcache-stores,L1-dcache-store-misses -p <pid>`
+  - In particular look for cache misses and CPU cores stall for memory I/O.

-- Tools to measure CPU-to-memory throughput and performance metrics
+- **Measurement tools:** Tools to measure CPU-to-memory throughput and performance metrics
   - [Intel Processor Counter Monitor](https://github.com/opcm/pcm)
     - Performance monitoring and benchmarking tools suite, originally by Intel.
     - Multiplatform.
 Default on Linux is to use perf events.